wlach/gtha-electrification/pages/energy.md

     <Column id="utility_measured_kwhr" title="Electricity sent to grid (kWh)" />
 </DataTable>

-You can watch as our net consumption (total produced subtracted from total produced) goes down over the course of the year as the days get longer and our need for heating goes down:
+You can watch as our net consumption (total consumed minus total produced) goes down over the course of the year as the days get longer and our need for heating goes down:

 <LineChart